Learn more about share transfers

 - The classes of shares;

-- The particulars of each members (full name, identification, nationality, address and, number and class of shares are held by that member)
+- The particulars of each member (full name, identification, nationality, address and, number and class of shares are held by that member)

 New share certificates need to be issued